-Your vehicle has plastic headlights that are lighter and less susceptible to stone breakage than glass headlights.
+Your vehicle is equipped with plastic headlights and fog lights (if equipped) that are lighter and less susceptible to stone breakage than glass headlights.

-Plastic is not as scratch-resistant as glass and therefore different lens cleaning procedures must be followed.
+Plastic is not as scratch resistant as glass and therefore different lens cleaning procedures must be followed.